gwena/dotfiles/README.md

 # Dotfiles
-Some of my dot/config :shell: files for GNU/Linux :penguin: (Debian and Ubuntu, with i3wm) & macOS :apple:
+Some of my dot/config :shell: files for GNU/Linux :penguin: (Arch/Manjaro) with i3wm

-## Use
-I use the script `create-symlinks.sh` to create the symbolic links.